 Maria loves art!
 As a young person, she was influenced by her cousin’s work as an illustrator and painter, and intuitively Maria knew that she was destined to become an artist.
 Maria is inspired by a number of unconventional, contemporary, and abstract artists, including Antoni Gaudi and Santiago Calatrava both from Spain and Henry Moore, sculptor and artist from England.

 Maria describes her work as a medium to express inner spiritual growth.
 She connects with common symbols of cultures and explores emerging forms in diverse materials, and transforms traditional symbols into her own.
-Her sculptural art includes different methods such as cast metals, cement, steel, paper, and recycled materials.
+Her sculptural art includes different methods such as cast metals, Paltiya, cement, steel, paper, and recycled materials.
 Maria’s background includes broad knowledge and expertise in artistic glass, from stained, to cast and fused.

 Voids and negative spaces play a fundamental role in Maria’s work, projecting the spiritual presence and additional vertical connection between the earth and sky.
 Such examples of her work have been juried in several outdoor exhibitions and today are located at the Hudgens Center for the Arts in Duluth, Georgia.
 Maria’s artwork was displayed in an exhibition by national invitation to the Jacoby Arts Center in Alton, Illinois.